-Keywords: Neuropixels, trajectory planning, web browser, electrophysiology, probes, sensapex, new scale, mouse
+Keywords: Trajectory planning, electrophysiology, sensapex, new scale, mouse, rat

 Multi-probe planning for Neuropixels using interactive 3D visualization in a web browser

-Pinpoint is a Neuropixels trajectory planning tool for acute and chronic recordings.
-Using an interactive 3D scene, Pinpoint allows researchers to plan multi-probe insertions in an intuitive environment.
+Pinpoint is a trajectory planning tool for acute and chronic electrophysiology recordings as well as injections.
+Using an interactive 3D scene, Pinpoint allows researchers to plan multi-probe insertions in an intuitive environment, all in the convenience of your web browser.
 Users can explore different options for craniotomies and check that insertions will not interfere with other parts of a surgical implant or recording rig.
-During live recordings, Pinpoint allows you to see where your probes are inside of the mouse brain as you perform your recordings.
-In the near future, Pinpoint will allow you to automate your experimental setup by controlling probe positions and efficiently preparing probes for insertion according to your predefined experimental plan.
+During live experiments, Pinpoint can be linked to hardware micro-manipulators as well as data acquisition software, allowing you to follow along as your probes are placed into position inside the brain, and forward that anatomical information to be viewed alongside your live data.

 * Pinpoint is an interactive 3D planning tool for Neuropixels probes, that interfaces with electrophysiology manipulators, allowing you to plan and execute your experiments in an intuitive visual environment.